singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/getting-started-guide/index.md

 ```

 You can also use the `deposit_and_open_channel()`[[1]](#1-this-method-uses-a-call-to-a-paid-smart-contract-function)
 method instead.
-It does the same as the previous one, but first deposits the specified amount of FET tokens in cogs
+It does the same as the previous one, but first deposits the specified amount of ASI (FET) tokens in AFET
 into an MPE.

 ```python